teslacool/SCA/README.md

 ```
 1. `--load-lm` is the flag to decide whether to load language model.
 2. If you have specify `--load-lm` flag, you have place your two langage model checkpoints in `$SAVE/load-srclm-file(load-tgtlm-file)`
+3. `--tradeoff` is the probability to add noise (i usually set it 0.1, 0.15, 0.2).
-3. `--load-nmt` is the flag to decide whether to load a NMT model for warmup (I have not verified that this method will work).
+3. `--load-nmt` is the flag to decide whether to load a NMT model (only a nmt encoder and a decoder without language models) for warmup (I have not verified that this method will work, and i suggest you train your model from scratch).
 4. If you have specify `--load-nmt` flag, you should also specify PATH for NMT model (--load-nmt-file).

 An example of our script: